TRANSFORMER NOISE AND VIBRATION ABATEMENT

 Note that even the most rigid of structures are only rigid up to their first resonant frequency.

-Design of the brackets to allow the structure of transformer to accommodate the isolators, and
+- Design of the brackets to allow the structure and cabinet of the transformer can accommodate the isolators, and

-Design of the hard stops in case the resiliently mounted transformer moves more than it should (in the unlikely event of an earthquake, for example).
+- Design of the stops in case the resiliently mounted transformer moves more than it should (in the unlikely event of an earthquake, for example).

 Lowering the Transmission of Air-borne Noise

 In addition to addressing the structure-borne noise, one needs to abate the transmission of the air-borne noise.
 This is mainly done via the acoustic treatment of all surfaces (walls, ceiling, and floor) of the room housing the transformer by sound barriers and sound absorbing material.
 Moreover, soundproof doors should be used for that room.

 Structure-borne Transformer Noise Reduction by Air Isolation(PDF) Vibration Isolation | Sound and Vibration Control